 You may have a lymphocyte count that is higher than would normally be expected but have few, if any, symptoms.
-Your doctor must then decide if this is a harmless, temporary situation, as can occur after an illness, or if it represents something more serious, such as a blood cancer or a chronic infection.
-Before deciding if a lymphocyte count is "too high" or is a cause of concern, your doctor may need to perform other tests.
+It's usually a harmless, temporary situation, as can occur after an illness.
+But it may represent something more serious, such as a blood cancer or a chronic infection.
+Your doctor may need to perform other tests to determine if your lymphocyte count is a cause for concern.

 - Infection (bacterial, viral, other)